zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

 In addition to viewing the data; you may also use the **Quick Start** do add Create, Edit, and Delete pages for products. (not part of this exercise).

-Congratulations\!
+Congratulations!
 You’ve successfully created your first Visual Builder web application.

 You've also made a day in the life of a Mama Maggy manager/franchisee easier since they can now see what products are available to order without having to play telephone-tag with headquarters.